Download the Guelph Waste app for collection reminders and sorting tips

 Go bagless or use clear plastic bags in your grey cart.
 No other bags are accepted.

-Go bagless in your blue cart
+Don’t use bags in your blue cart

-You don’t need a bag in your blue cart unless you’re disposing of shredded paper.
+Blue bags are not permitted in your blue cart unless you’re disposing of shredded paper.

 Please put shredded paper in a see-through blue bag and put the bag in your blue cart for recycling.
 Or, you can put shredded paper directly in your green cart.